Upcoming Events

 Black Mountain, NC.

-Redemption Time collaborated with Whitehorse Black Mountain to offer a screening as part of a double-bill live-music and film show at a music festival.
+The Redemption Time team collaborated with Whitehorse Black Mountain and Creative Strings to offer a screening of the full film as part of a double bill live music and film showing during one night of a performing arts festival, The Creative Strings Festival.

 February, 2023